Wedding Videographer Northern Ireland

-Wedding Videographer in Northern Ireland, Portadown, producing professional, deluxe films, and you get all the footage and highlights.
-Let’s create beautiful films together.
-I established my videography business in 2019, so I have over 6 years of experience.
+I'm a Wedding Videographer in Northern Ireland, Portadown, producing cinematic highlight films and traditional full-length videos on a USB.
+I established my business in 2019, so I have over 7 years of experience.

-✔ BOOKINGS FOR 2026 to 2028 WITH A PROFESSIONAL FILM-MAKER WITH OVER 20+ YEARS OF EXPERIENCE
+✔ BOOK FOR 2026 to 2028 WITH A PROFESSIONAL FILM-MAKER WITH OVER 20+ YEARS OF EXPERIENCE

-Let’s look at some wedding video highlights filmed in Northern Ireland.
-These are 8 to 13-minute-long videos with audio recorded and synced of moments from parts of the day edited together.
-This is ideal for sharing online as it is one video as opposed to multiple videos that can be quite time-consuming to watch all of.
+A wedding video highlight can be shared on your socials.
+They are usually 8 to 13-minute-long films with audio synced to moments from parts of the day edited together.
+This is one video as opposed to multiple longer videos that can be quite time-consuming to watch all of.

-I travel all over the county and further afield in the province, filming and much of the day is filmed as your day unfolds.
-I’m interested in incorporating words spoken on the day, which adds some extra depth and emotion.
+Much of the day is filmed as your day unfolds, and I’m interested in incorporating words spoken on the day in your highlights, which adds some extra depth and emotion.
 Sometimes, it’s from the ceremony, speeches, a reading, vows or even letters given to each other.

-I don’t have a talented team, but I believe I bring years of experience, creativity, and skill to unique and special wedding films for my brides and grooms.
+I don’t have a talented team, but I bring years of experience, creativity, and skill to unique and special wedding films for my brides and grooms.

 My approach to filmmaking is fun, relaxed, and unobtrusive, aiming to provide couples with heartwarming cinematic memories.

-It’s always best to invest and book filming from the bridal preparations to the second dance.
-A full day example is from 10.30 am to 9.30 pm.
-For more information on wedding video pricing, visit the page.
+It’s always best to invest in full-day filming from the bridal preparations to the second dance, which is from 10.30 am to 9.30 pm.

 A Highlights Film